tesla/book-tycho/en/01-introduction/01-chapter1.md

 installation of Maven 3 and to type in "mvn clean install" in the folder that contains the pom.xml.

-When the build is running, a lot of information will be displayed in the console.
-From a high level, it will first read the MANIFEST.MF, connect to repositories, resolve dependencies, download and cache necessary bundles from p2 repository, compile and finally create the final jar.
+When the build is running a lot of information will be displayed in the console.
+From a high level it will first read the MANIFEST.MF, connect to repositories, resolve dependencies, download and cache necessary bundles from p2 repository, compile and finally create the final jar.
 A successful build will end with the message "BUILD SUCCESS" and a failed